 This is a huge atrium made almost entirely of glass.
 The garden refers to the tall palm trees that grace this massively tall public space.

 It might be snowing outside, but it is a nice warm garden inside.
-There are benches and the grand staircase to sit on.
+There are benches and a grand staircase to sit on.
 They have very nice public bathrooms too.

 And there is free WiFi!
-For information on where else you can get free Wi-Fi in NYC, see our post.
+For information on where else you can get free Wi-Fi in NYC, see our correo.

 This artwork by artist Martin Puryear is made up of two tall stainless steel columns, one made of mesh wire leaving it open and airy.
 The other column is solid and angled.